http4k/www/src/website/content/ecosystem/enterprise/reference/verify/index.md

 ./gradlew clearHttp4kVerificationCache
 ```

+### Key Rotation

+The plugin supports key rotation via the [signing key list](https://http4k.org/.well-known/cosign-keys.json) — a JSON document listing all currently valid signing keys with their fingerprints and validity windows.
+Each artifact's provenance includes the fingerprint of the signing key, which the plugin uses to select the correct key for verification.

+When http4k rotates signing keys, a new key is added to the key list and the old key is marked as `retired`.
+Artifacts signed with the old key continue to verify correctly because the old key remains in the list.

 ### Manual Verification with cosign

-All verification artifacts can also be verified manually using [cosign](https://docs.sigstore.dev/cosign/overview/).
-Download the http4k public key from [https://http4k.org/cosign.pub](https://http4k.org/cosign.pub), or use the `cosign.pub` file exported by the plugin.
+All verification artifacts can also be verified manually using [Cosign](https://docs.sigstore.dev/cosign/overview/).
+Download the http4k public key from the [signing key list](https://http4k.org/.well-known/cosign-keys.json), or use the `cosign.pub` file exported by the plugin.

 #### Verify a JAR